Photo by Krzysztof Golik

 Price: €300–1,500/night | Location: Via dei Cappellari, Campo de’ Fiori area

-The hotel above the extraordinary Campo de’ Fiori (the most lively piazza in Rome — the morning market (the finest street market in Rome, every morning except Sunday), the extraordinary evening bar and restaurant scene, the extraordinary medieval atmosphere of the surrounding streets), the excellent rooftop bar, and the excellent value for the central Rome position.
+The hotel above the Campo de’ Fiori — the most lively piazza in Rome, with the best street market in the city every morning except Sunday, a busy evening bar and restaurant scene, and the medieval atmosphere of the surrounding streets.
+An excellent rooftop bar and strong value for such a central Rome position.

 Santa Maria in Trastevere — Boutique Character